morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 Mitchell, M. (2021).
 Why AI is harder than we think.
 Proceedings of the Genetic and Evolutionary Computation Conference (GECCO ’21), p3.

+Mnih, V. (2009).
+Cudamat: a CUDA-based matrix class for python.
+Department of Computer Science, University of Toronto, UTML TR 2009–004.

 Papert, S. (1993).
 Rethinking School In The Age Of The Computer.
 In *The Children’s Machine* (pp. 138–156).

+Scriven, M. (2008).
+The concept of a transdiscipline: and of evaluation as a transdiscipline. *Journal of MultiDisciplinary Evaluation*, **5**(10), 65–66.

+Von Eckardt, B. (1992). *What is cognitive science?*, MIT Press.

 Weinberg, A. (1961).
 Impact of large-scale science on the United States.
 *Science*, **134**(3473), 161–164.